nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 * Step 4: `LogicManager` will then call `BorrowCommand#execute()`, which in turn calls `Model#addRecord()` and `Model#borrowBook()`.
 * Step 5: For calling `Model#addRecord()`, `ModelManager` will then call `SmartLib#addRecord()` and
-`Model#updateFilteredRecordList()`
+`Model#updateFilteredRecordList()`.
-* Step 6: `SmartLib#addRecord()` will add the corresponding record to record list
+* Step 6: `SmartLib#addRecord()` will add the corresponding record to record list.
-* Step 7: `ModelManager#updateFilteredRecordList()` will update corresponding record list in local storage file
+* Step 7: `ModelManager#updateFilteredRecordList()` will update corresponding record list in local storage file.
 * Step 8: On the other hand, `ModelManager#borrowBook()` will change the borrowing status of book and reader's borrowing list by calling `SmartLib#isBookBorrowed()` and update local storage by calling `Model#updateFilteredReaderList()` and `Model#updateFilteredBookList()`.
-* Step 9: All reader list, book list and record list will be updated in storage and reflected on the GUI
+* Step 9: All reader list, book list and record list will be updated in storage and reflected on the GUI.

 The following sequence diagram shows how the `borrow` operation works: